-U.S. says killing top Iran general foiled plot against Americans
+U.S. says killing top Iran general averted plot against Americans

 Chas Freeman, a retired U.S. ambassador, said he could think of no other example of the United States openly killing a senior foreign government official during peacetime.
 “In times of peace?
 Never.
 This is unprecedented,” Freeman said.

-As leader of the Quds Force, the foreign arm of the Revolutionary Guards, Soleimani had a key role in fighting in Syria and Iraq.
+As chief of the Quds Force, the Revolutionary Guards foreign arm, Soleimani had a key role in fighting in Syria and Iraq.

 Over two decades he was at the forefront of projecting the Islamic Republic’s military influence across the Middle East, acquiring celebrity status at home and abroad.

-President Hassan Rouhani said the assassination would stiffen Iranian resistance to the United States, while the Revolutionary Guards said anti-U.S. forces would exact revenge across the Muslim world.
+President Hassan Rouhani said the killing would stiffen Iran’s resistance to the United States.
+The Revolutionary Guards said anti-U.S. forces would exact revenge in the Muslim world.

 Hundreds of Iranians marched toward Khamenei’s compound in Tehran to convey their condolences.